Divided Publishing

 • Paperback

-• January 2020
+• 28 January 2020

 About the author

-Fanny Howe is the author of more than twenty books of poetry and prose.
-She has taught literature and writing for many years.
-She is currently Professor Emerita in Literature at the University of California at San Diego.
-She has mentored a generation of American poets, activists and scholars working at the intersection of experimental and metaphysical forms of thinking.
+Fanny Howe (1940–2025) was the author of more than fifty books of poetry and prose.
+She taught literature and writing throughout her life and was professor emerita in literature at the University of California, San Diego.
+Howe mentored a generation of American poets, activists and scholars working at the intersection of experimental and metaphysical forms of thinking.

 Endorsements (5)